fannysofia/search-postal-codes/README.md

 # search-postal-codes
-Location and postal codes are fetch from JSON file using JavaScript
+Location and postal codes are fetch from JSON file using AJAX and JavaScript